denominator

 [résumé à traduire en anglais] Jeu de données (observations, prélèvements et analyses) sur les bois flottés, issus de la campagne de terrain de 2018 sur le site n°16, South Aulatsivik (HdCi_20).
 Les observations et les prélèvements (tranches/galettes de bois) sont organisés selon des quadrats [protocole à compléter si nécessaire]; la liste des points définissant ces quadrats se trouve dans le fichier 'Note_terrain_Nain_2018.xls'; ainsi que la liste des bois (échantillons) 'Récolte driftwood selon quadrats'. [localisations géographiques à revoir avec resp. projet].
 Observations: volume, forme, état de conservation, photographies [à revoir avec resp. projet].
 Prélèvements: a priori 111 échantillons 'bois' ('Driftwood'), plus quelques (3?)
 'Old Driftwood' [à vérifier, carnet de terrain]; localisés au Canada.
 Analyses prévues: identification taxonomique, dendrochronologie, géochimie, C14 (pour les 'VDR'), [...].
 [Mots-clés à compléter] Etendue_geo : (du site 16) 56°38'24.09"N;61°23'3.21"W; 56°36'2.95"N;61°22'56.89"W; 56°36'2.69"N;61°27'28.85"W; 56°38'29.91"N;61°22'40.60"W Liens et documents associés [à compléter] : liste des échantillons, des quadrats, description du protocole dans publis, liste des photos, couche carto [à compléter : revoir avec resp.projet] Keywords: Arctic, Subarctic, Greenland, Nunavik, Labrador-Nunatsiavut, Canada, Norse, Farming, Intercation Human-environment, Thule, Inuit, Natural-archives, Archaeological settlements, Archaeological-artefacts, Raw-materials, Climate, Environment, Landscape, Ecosytems, Biodiversity, Global-changes, Social-changes, Flora, Fauna, Soils, PalenvDNA, Perception, Memory, Heritage, Holocene, Last-Millenium

 • Microbial communities play a major role in the functioning of ecosystems: they are at the base of the food chain (primary production) and participate in the degradation of organic matter.
 These communities are also known to respond rapidly to environmental changes.
 Like macro-invertebrates, they can be used as ecological indicators.
 Benthic diatoms are the main photosynthetic organisms in this biological community.
 The relative abundance of the different species is used to calculate an environmental quality index (EQI).
 Major differences in communities between the upstream and downstream zones were observed when the dams were in place.
 These differences will change once the dams are removed.
 As part of the Sélune observatory, pilot stations have been set up along the main course of the Sélune, distributed from upstream to downstream of the hydroelectric dams.
 Three stations are located in the former reservoirs of the dams, while the other two, known as the reference stations, are outside the area of influence of the former dams (one downstream and the other upstream).
 At these stations, aquatic biocenoses (including benthic macroinvertebrates, biofilms, macrophytes, etc.) are monitored.
 Since September 2014, the stations are ideally sampled every month from April to October (7 annual surveys) using artificial substrates (glass slides placed in the water).
 In addition to the diatom survey (floristic list, IBD calculation), the chlorophyll-a concentration is measured.
 During each campaign, an INRAe experimental sampling protocol is implemented.
-This protocol involves the immersion (1 month) of glass slides, in situ measurement of chlorophyll-a concentration via BentoTorch and then collection of the biofilm on these glass slides.
-The biofilm is conditioned in (1) 99.9% ethanol for determination of IBDs and floristic lists (outsourced service, based on standard NF T90-354) and (2) mineral water for measurement of chlorophyll-a concentration using a spectrometer.
-Taxon identification is based on version v17 of the TAXREF reference.
+This protocol involves the immersion (1 month) of glass slides, an in situ measurement of the chlorophyll-a concentration via BentoTorch and then the collection of the biofilm on these glass slides.
+The biofilm is conditioned in (1) 99.9% ethanol to determine IBDs and floristic lists (outsourced service, based on standard NF T90-354) and (2) mineral water to measure chlorophyll-a concentration using a spectrometer.
+NB: the year 2023 is not covered in terms of measuring chlorophyll-a concentration via spectrometry due to a problem with the low-temperature storage of samples.
+This dataset provides measurements of the average daily concentration of chlorophyll-a and pheopigment in µg/cm2/day.

 • Microbial communities play a major role in the functioning of ecosystems: they are at the base of the food chain (primary production) and participate in the degradation of organic matter.
 These communities are also known to respond rapidly to environmental changes.
 Like macro-invertebrates, they can be used as ecological indicators.
 Benthic diatoms are the main photosynthetic organisms in this biological community.
-The relative abundance of the various species is used to calculate an environmental quality index (EQI).
+The relative abundance of the different species is used to calculate an environmental quality index (EQI).
 Major differences in communities between the upstream and downstream zones were observed when the dams were in place.
 These differences will change once the dams are removed.
-As part of the Sélune Observatory, the stations are sampled every month from April to October (7 annual surveys) using artificial substrates (glass slides placed in the water).
-In addition to the diatom survey (floristic list, IBD calculation), the chlorophyll a concentration is measured.
-This layer gives the IBD and EQR (normalised) index value for a station during a campaign.
+As part of the Sélune observatory, pilot stations have been set up along the main course of the Sélune, distributed from upstream to downstream of the hydroelectric dams.
+Three stations are located in the former reservoirs of the dams, while the other two, known as the reference stations, are outside the area of influence of the former dams (one downstream and the other upstream).
+At these stations, aquatic biocenoses (including benthic macroinvertebrates, biofilms, macrophytes, etc.) are monitored.
+Since September 2014, the stations are ideally sampled every month from April to October (7 annual surveys) using artificial substrates (glass slides placed in the water).
+In addition to the diatom survey (floristic list, IBD calculation), the chlorophyll-a concentration is measured.
+During each campaign, an INRAe experimental sampling protocol is implemented.
+This protocol involves the immersion (1 month) of glass slides, in situ measurement of chlorophyll-a concentration via BentoTorch and then collection of the biofilm on these glass slides.
+The biofilm is conditioned in (1) 99.9% ethanol for determination of IBDs and floristic lists (outsourced service, based on standard NF T90-354) and (2) mineral water for measurement of chlorophyll-a concentration using a spectrometer.
+Taxon identification is based on version v17 of the TAXREF reference.
+The dataset is currently under embargo.